emojicode/emojicode.github.io/src/guides/allegro.md

 This chapter introduces you to the basics of writing a simple game with the allegro package, which ships with Emojicode.
-This guide assumes that you have have a basic knowledge of object-orientated programming and have read [Compile and Run Your First Program](compile-and-run.html).
+This guide assumes that you have have a basic knowledge of object-oriented programming and have read [Compile and Run Your First Program](compile-and-run.html).

 ## Creating an app